bbevan/Emphasis/README.md

 # Emphasis
 Reads in a plaintext file from the command line.
-Outputs a randomly emphasized and italicized html file by adding either `<em></em>` or `<i></i>` tags to random words.
+Outputs a randomly emphasized and italicized HTML5 file by adding either `<em></em>` or `<i></i>` tags to random words.

 ## use